➤ by Pastor Andy Fulson

 Regarding healing, Jesus said: And these signs shall follow them that believe; In my name shall they... lay hands on the sick, and they shall recover, Mark 16:17-18.

 This prophecy has never been revoked.
-It remains valid.
+It remains valid and active.

 Why?
 For hope and expectation to remain available as a result of the finished work of Jesus (1Pet 2:24): For the earnest expectation of the creature waiteth for the manifestation of the sons of God, Romans 8:19.
 The world is waiting for born-again believers, empowered by grace, to continue Christ's work (John 14:12), even though medicine can alleviate many ailments, but cannot heal them.